 There are 34 automatic delegates (formerly called superdelegates).
 These folks are unpledged and are selected because of their party positions.
 In Texas, we have two types: the Democratic members of Congress and the members of the Democratic National Committee.
 Under a new national rule in place for 2020, these folks automatically attend, but they don’t have a vote in the nominating process unless the convention delegates are unable to select a nominee by majority vote on the first ballot.
 They vote on all other matters such as the platform and rules and have a nominating vote on any second or subsequent ballot for the presidential nomination.

-Texas sends the second largest delegation to the Democratic National Convention.
+Texas sends the third largest delegation to the Democratic National Convention.

 ⬤149 District-Level Delegates